open-policy-agent/opa/docs/content/_index.md

 Services offload policy decisions to OPA by executing *queries*.
 OPA evaluates policies and data to produce query results (which are sent back to the client).
-Policies are written in a high-level declarative language and can be loaded into OPA via the filesystem or well-defined APIs.
+Policies are written in a high-level declarative language and can be loaded dynamically into OPA remotely via APIs or through the local filesystem.

 ## Why use OPA?